chenxuhao/gardenia/src/tc/README.md

 CITATION
 --------------------------------------------------------------------------------

-Please cite the following paper if you use Pangolin:
+Please cite the following paper if you use this code:

 ```
 @article{Pangolin,